mcarton/rust-derivative/doc/Default.md

 ```

 That bound however is useless as `Option<T>: Default` for any `T`.
-`derivative` allows you to explicitly specify a bound if the infered one is not
+`derivative` allows you to explicitly specify a bound if the inferred one is not
 correct:

 ```rust